y1zhou/knowledge-base/content/courses/nonparam-stat/_index.md

     weight: 1
 ---

-These are the notes I took for a Master's course **Nonparametric Statistics**.
+These are the notes I took for a Master's course **Nonparametric Methods**.
 The recommended textbook is _Applied Nonparametric Statistical Methods, Fourth Edition_ by Sprent, P. and Smeeton, N.C.
 (2007).

+First, we're going to introduce some [basic concepts in nonparametric statistics]({{< ref "/courses/nonparam-stat/1-introduction/1.1-basic-concepts/index.md" >}}).